When: April 8, 2014 from 9:30AM – 4:30PM (English) and April 15,

 - More advanced SQL functions

-- Interacting between MySQL and other programs such as R.
+- Interacting between MySQL/PostgreSQL and other programs such as R.

 The workshop will focus on hands-on learning through exercises with an example database related to biodiversity science.
 Short presentations will be given by the lecturer to introduce each section.
 Participants are expected to bring their own laptops to the workshop and to install MySQL on their computers.
 Detailed instructions will be given to the participants one week prior to the workshop.